 Evening wear, sunglasses, high heels – and maybe a secret vest.
 Photograph: Sam Stephenson

-The party begins, perhaps unpromisingly, at a railway terminus, unless you are just popping into Holland Park for OHP’s summer season: that’s easy-peasy.
-But it’s Victoria for Glyndebourne, Waterloo for this year’s new-look Grange Park, and Marylebone for Garsington.
+The party begins, perhaps unpromisingly, at a railway terminus, unless you are just popping over to Opera Holland Park.
+But it’s Victoria for Glyndebourne, Waterloo for Grange Park and Marylebone for Garsington.

 And you start early.
 Opera-goers sport evening gowns and black tie at lunchtime, and while your fellow travellers in their workwear and travel gear may look at you as though you have come from the planet Zog, you will not be alone.
 There are proscribed trains for each production: they are met by a shuttle bus or taxis, and you want to be on that bus, otherwise it’s a long country walk in high heels.